RobertL31/Hashiwokakero_ADHOC_Solver/README.md

-# Hashiwokakero_Services
+# Hashiwokakero_ADHOC_Solver
-Modules implemented for the Hashiwokakero resolution project
+This solver has been implemented in a grid recognition and resolution project for the Hashiwokakero puzzle.
+It is a specialized solver, aiming to solve some Hashiwokakero grid with an explicit internal representation.

 # Compiling the project
 g++ -std=c++17 service.cpp Island.cpp HashiGrid.cpp HashiState.cpp -lpistache -lstdc++fs -o solver